YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Look for fresh bleeding, a wet open point, a scab that has been forced away, a piece of tissue, increasing pain, or swelling that is suddenly worse than before.
 If none of those are present, take one clear photo, rest, and return to your normal instructions.

-Yes.
 Lifting something heavy on the first night or in the first few days deserves more caution than lifting after the scabs have cleared and the grafts are already stable.
 Early lifting can raise pressure, increase swelling, trigger sweating, or lead to accidental bending and impact at the exact time when the scalp is most sensitive.

 After day 10 to day 14, the same mistake is usually less concerning if there is no bleeding, no open spot, and no direct trauma to the recipient area.
-Do not read that as heavy training is ideal.
+Do not read that as permission for heavy training.
 It means the risk is judged differently.
-I look at timing, symptoms, and photos together rather than telling every worried patient that one lift automatically ruined the result.
+I look at timing, symptoms, and photos together rather than treating every accidental lift as a ruined result.

 One heavy lift usually does not pull grafts out if the recipient area was not rubbed, hit, scratched, or opened.
 Graft loss is more closely linked to direct mechanical trauma, forced scab removal, bleeding from the grafted spot, or repeated rough contact.

 During the first two days, I am much more cautious because the grafts are still newly placed.
 Around one week, anchoring is stronger, but crusts and scabs can still matter.
-By 10 to 14 days, the risk from ordinary handling is usually much lower, but heavy training can still be a poor choice because the skin may not be fully calm.
+By 10 to 14 days, the risk from ordinary handling is usually much lower, but heavy training can still be a poor choice because the skin may not be fully settled.
 Football, boxing, basketball, and other contact sports after a hair transplant belong in a separate risk category because impact is predictable.

 Head pressure after lifting is not the same as graft damage.
 It often comes from straining, holding the breath, bending, or raising pressure in the head and face.
 It can feel alarming, but pressure alone does not prove that grafts moved.